the-csm-builder/amazon-llm-kendra-chat-v2/README.md

 ## Setup ##

 Deploy the code with docker, ECR, and lambda image.
 I setup the lambda manually for testing purposes.
 The lambda setup can be automated with AWS sam, cloud formation or the AWS cli.
+Setup lex, one intent, no need to setup a slot.
+Point the lex bot to the lambda function, build, and test.

 ## Limitations ##
 Flan XXL is terse with responses, and good for QnA scenarios, but not generation scenarios.
 Context awareness and conversation history are Work in progress, and not fully deployed.